franzmaliszt/DisparityMap/README.md

 # DisparityMap
-This script matches two images into a stereo and returns its disparity map
+This script merges two images into a stereo and returns its disparity map without using OpenCV